Review: The Mediasonic HOMEWORX Digital Converter Box HW130STB

 The unit stores your recordings in .mts file format.
 You don’t see this format a lot on computers, but it is used to store HD video on AVCHD and Blu-ray discs.

-In spite of that, I was able to plug the USB stick into my Windows PC and play the .mts file recordings using Windows Media Player!
+Despite that, I was able to plug the USB stick into my Windows PC and play the .mts file recordings using Windows Media Player!
 Nice!!

 If you Google around, you’ll find plenty of software that can convert this format to more common computer formats like MOV, MP4, AVI, MPG, etc.